thorchain/docs/frequently-asked-questions/README.md

 #### **What is the Contract Address of RUNE?**

-- There is no contract address for Native RUNE, as it is the native asset on its own blockchain.
+- There is no contract address for RUNE, as it is the native asset on its own blockchain.
-- There used to be legacy ERC20 and BEP2 RUNE, but these were retired and are valueless.

 ## Frequent Issues

 ### My transaction failed, I can’t add liquidity or make swaps?

-Make sure you have a sufficient amount of native rune to process transactions.
+Make sure you have a sufficient amount of RUNE to process transactions.
 Also be sure to check if the liquidity caps are full.
 If so, you will not be able to add liquidity at that time.
 If you see errors like “No UTXOs to send” or “Need to wait for more UTXO confirmation”; likely you are trying to spend UTXO assets (BTC, LTC, BCH) that you have just transferred into your wallet.
 Please wait for more blockchain confirmations, and try again later!

 ➜ [Check Stuck transactions](https://track.ninerealms.com/)